takluyver/sqlite-glance/README.md

 With only one argument, it presents the database structure in a (hopefully) readable format.
 Given a table (or view) name, it will show the contents of the first few rows.

+Integration with shell tab completion is available in the `completions/` directory of the git repository.